CircleCI

 ## How the config.yml works

-**Executor:** The `cimg/base:stable` image includes `curl` and Python 3, which are used for HTTP calls and JSON parsing respectively.
+**Executor:** The `cimg/base:stable` image includes `curl` and Python 3, which handle HTTP calls and JSON parsing respectively.
 The `small` resource class is sufficient — the CircleCI job itself does nothing computationally intensive; it only issues HTTP requests and sleeps between polls.

 **Environment variables:** The `CONTEXTQA_BASE_URL` and `CONTEXTQA_PLAN_ID` are set as non-secret environment variables directly in the job definition.
 The secret credentials (`CONTEXTQA_USERNAME`, `CONTEXTQA_PASSWORD`) come from the `contextqa` CircleCI Context referenced in the workflow definition.